TEXAS TECH UNIVERSITY STATEMENT OF ACADEMIC INTEGRITY:

 The following is designed to provide useful data, helpful web links, and practical information to assist in understanding academic integrity issues better at Texas Tech.

 What is Academic Dishonesty?

 "Academic dishonesty" includes, but is not limited to, cheating, plagiarism, collusion, falsifying academic records, misrepresenting facts, and any act designed to give unfair academic advantage to the student (such as, but not limited to, submission of essentially the same written assignment for two courses without the prior permission of the instructor) or the attempt to commit such an act.
-The Code of Student Conduct contains the definitions of Academic Integrity Code violations on pages 33-35 and can be accessed here.
+The Code of Student Conduct contains the definitions of Academic Integrity Code violations and can be accessed here.